This set of Strength of Materials test focuses on “Bending Stress due to Eccentric Loading in Both Directions”.

 d) Short column

-Explanation: When the main longitudinal bars of the column are enclosed within closely spaced and continuously wound spiral reinforcement, then the column is said to be spiral column.
+Explanation: When the main longitudinal bars of the column are enclosed within closely spaced and continuously wound spiral reinforcement, then the column is said to be a spiral column.

 4. The inclined members carrying compressive loads are ________